 In Africa, there is a marked increase in diseases during and after an El Nino (PubMed), adding at least 50,000 cases.

 V. vulnificus is found in warm, brackish water, which all the oceans will become once Greenland melts.
-As the Baltic warms, for example, Vibrio infections rise rapidly (PubMed) and the waters of the Great Pacific Northwest are now worm enough to support Vibrio.
+Florida cases have been increasing and the Gulf coast is a hot spot.

 Infections are associated with Tilapia fish (as is S. iniae) and oysters.
 V. vulnificus wound infections are a manifestation of hemochromatosis and warrant iron studies.